drodriguezflores/ibm-cp4ba-demo-deployment/README.md

-# Installation of Cloud Pak for Business Automation on containers - Demo deployment
+# Installation of Cloud Pak for Business Automation on OCP - Starter deployment (demo/pilot)

-This document contains quick notes created during installation of IBM Cloud Pak for Business Automation (CP4BA) using so called _Demo deployment_.
+This document contains quick notes created during installation of IBM Cloud Pak for Business Automation (CP4BA) using so called _Starter deployment_.
 The purpose is to demonstrate the procedure and final results.
-The last installation was performed on September 1, 2021 with CP4BA version 21.0.2-IF002 (also called 21.2.2).
+The last installation was performed on December 13, 2024 with CP4BA version 24.0.1.

-These notes have been created using official installation documentation hanging at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=kubernetes-installing-demo-deployments.
+These notes have been created using official installation documentation hanging at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/24.0.1?topic=installing-starter-deployments.
 The sections highlighted in red in the screenshot below show the specific sections these notes are based on.
 There is no major difference.
 It is just a consolidated, linearized, one-page description of the installation using Operator Hub, complemented with additional comments.

 ![IBM Docs - Used sections](images/ibm-docs-sections.png)